 Just like many that travel with their dogs, I like to take my dog to as many places as he is allowed.
 But should you visit Cape Tribulation and the Daintree with your dog?
-Largely situated inside the Daintree National Park, I cover the restrictions on dogs at Cape Tribulation, what dog-friendly options available, and visiting on the region on either a day trip from Cairns or while driving the Bloomfield Track.
+Largely situated inside the Daintree National Park, I cover the restrictions on dogs at Cape Tribulation in Far North Queensland, what dog-friendly options available, and visiting on the region on either a day trip from Cairns or while driving the Bloomfield Track.

 Restrictions on Dogs at Cape Tribulation

 Much of the area around Cape Tribulation, extending from the Daintree River up to the Bloomfield River, is situated inside the Daintree National Park.
 This includes the majority of the walking trails and boardwalks, along with lookouts.